redwoodjs/redwood/docs/docs/graphql.md

 }
 ```

-As showcased above, GraphQL make fetching data descriptive and predictable (the response is matching the query structure).
+As showcased above, GraphQL makes fetching data descriptive and predictable (the response is matching the query structure).

 Again, unlike REST API, a GraphQL API is built upon a Schema that defines which queries and mutations can be performed.

-The following schema describes a the Types and Query required to perform the previously showcased `GetProject` query:
+The following schema describes the Types and Query required to perform the previously showcased `GetProject` query:

 ```graphql
 type Project {